Dissociative Identity Disorder

 Counselling for Dissociative Identity Disorder

-We offer a number of different types of therapy and counselling for Dissociative identity disorder and related problems.
+We offer a number of different types of therapy and counselling for Dissociative Identity Disorder and related problems.

 Choosing the most suitable therapy depends on a number of different considerations including factors such as: